-§ 8.5 Management of Vegetative Cover Cutting in the Protected Shoreland AreaProtection District
+§ 8.5 Management of Vegetative Cover in the Protected Shoreland

 - (A) In the Protected Shoreland Area, the following activities are allowed and do not require a permit: - 1.
 Management of vegetation according to Vegetation Protection Standards in §8.5(B). - 2.
 Lawns, gardens, and landscaped areas existing as of July 1, 2014, may be maintained.
 Individual trees that are not part of the natural vegetation, but part of gardens and landscaped areas existing as of July 1, 2014, may be pruned and cut.
 In the Shoreland Buffer Zone, existing lawns, gardens, and landscaped areas shall not be expanded or new ones created. - 3.
 Pruning of branches on the bottom third of a tree's height and removal of unsafe branches.
 Thinning of upper branches of trees for safety reasons is allowed if performed by a qualified professional so as not to damage the health of the tree. - 4.
 Removal of dead, diseased and dangerous trees. - 5.
 Removal of invasive species, nuisance plants and noxious weeds. - 6.
 Onshore planting projects to restore natural shoreline buffer and bank stabilization that implement Vermont Shoreland Best Management Practices and do not involve grading, hardened stabilization structures such as retaining walls and crib walls, or construction of structures, or any work in the Lake (including stone toes, riprap, or sea walls). - 7.
-Limited clearing and pruning of trees and shrubs for the creation and maintenance of one (1)

-Access Footpath per parcel to provide water access, no wider than 5 feet, is allowed and does not require a permit.
+Limited clearing and pruning of trees and shrubs for the creation and maintenance of one (1) Access Footpath per parcel to provide water access, no wider than 5 feet, is allowed and does not require a permit.
 See §8.7 for Access Footpath requirements and permitting for additional Access Footpaths. - 8.
 Creation and maintenance of views of the Lake from the primary structure provided that a broad unfiltered view of a structure's façade is not visible from the Lake.
 Lake view openings can be created by trimming the lower third of a tree's branches or by selectively removing individual trees according to the Vegetation Protection Standards in 8.5(B).
-The maintenance of existing hedges along the lakeshore is allowed. - 9.
-When the Shoreland Buffer Zone on a parcel is not already developed, the cutting or removal of vegetation under three (3) feet in height to create up to 250 SF of area within 25' and 150' from the Lake provided trees and the duff layer are not removed.

-All tree maintenance, including cutting and pruning of tree within 250' of the mean water level, shall be in compliance with Vermont Shoreland Protection Act regulations.
-For information, see: https://dec.vermont.gov/sites/dec/files/wsm/lakes/docs/Shoreland/lp_ShorelandHandbook.pdf.

-- (B) Vegetation Protection Standards: In the Protected Shoreland Area, property owners are not required to manage areas of Vegetative Cover, which can be left to grow naturally and undisturbed.
-When a property owner chooses to manage Vegetative Cover, the management of Vegetative Cover must comply with 10 V.S.A. §1447 Lake Shoreland Vegetation Protection Standards, summarized here, in order to prevent water quality degradation, maintain healthy wildlife habitat, and preserve the benefits of lakes. - 1.
-Applicability of Standards - (a) Within the Shoreland Buffer Zone (150' of the Lake), all existing natural vegetation must remain, and any management of existing natural vegetation must comply with the provisions of subsections (B) and (C) of this section §8.5, except when removal is allowed under subsection (A) or allowed with mitigation under §8.6, §8.7, or §8.8 with
+The maintenance of existing hedges along the lakeshore is permitted. - 9.
+When the Shoreland Buffer Zone on a parcel is not already developed, the cutting or removal of vegetation under three (3) feet in height to create up to 250 SF of area within 25' and 150' from the Lake provided trees and the duff layer are not removed. - (B) Vegetation Protection Standards: In the Protected Shoreland Area, property owners are not required to manage areas of Vegetative Cover, which can be left to grow naturally and undisturbed.
+When a property owner chooses to manage Vegetative Cover, the management of Vegetative Cover must comply with 10 V.S.A §1447 Lake Shoreland Vegetation Protection Standards, summarized here, in order to prevent water quality degradation, maintain healthy wildlife habitat, and preserve the benefits of lakes. - 1.
+Applicability of Standards - (a) Within the Shoreland Buffer Zone (150' of the Lake), all existing natural vegetation must remain, and any management of existing natural vegetation must comply with the provisions of subsections (B) and (C) of this section §8.5, except when removal is allowed under subsection (A) or is approved by the DRB in conjunction with a Conditional Use or Variance.